LinqLover/symbolic-execution-survey/notes/SYMBEX.md

 - trade-in precision/coverage for sake of runtime through (configurable) limits:
   - execution time, number of paths, loop iterations, callstack size
   - precision of symbolic representations
-  - selective symbolic execution (SSE): which parts of program to analyze symbolically
+  - **selective symbolic execution:** which parts of program to analyze symbolically
 - search strategies/branch prioritization
   - maximize statement/branch coverage:
     - favor paths closest to to any uncovered instruction from static CFG (obtained from static analysis)